 Our top pick is Harbes Family Vineyard Hallock Lane Merlot

-Vineyard & farm located in the small hamlet of Cutchogue, on the North Fork of Long Island.
+Vineyard & farm located in the tiny hamlet of Cutchogue, on the North Fork of Long Island.

 Our top pick is Bedell Cellars Cabernet Franc.

 Top Pennsylvania Wineries

 Based in the Lehigh Valley, they have the oldest Gruner vineyard in America, planted in 2003.

 Our top pick is Galen Glen “Stone Cellar” Gruner Veltliner

 The original natural wine destination in PA.
 Their vineyards were planted in 1997 with an eccentric assortment of Italian varietals.